 - You may not be an employee or independent contractor of Go Code Colorado, the Colorado Department of State, the Business Intelligence Center, or the Offices of the Governor (including, but not limited to, the Office of Economic Development and International Trade and the Office of Information Technology).

-- All apps created for the Go Code Colorado Challenge must be newly written.
-“Newly written” means that the application was not a minimally viable product or completed product and was not commercially available or publicly accessible before February 1, 2017.
-You may use source code, sample code, libraries, SDKs, and APIs that were publicly available before February 1, 2017.
+- All entries created for the Go Code Colorado Challenge must be newly written.
+“Newly written” means that the application was not a minimally viable product or completed product and was not commercially available or publicly accessible before February 7, 2018.
+You may use source code, sample code, libraries, SDKs, and APIs that were publicly available before February 7, 2018.

-- Each team must submit the code for their application to a repository on GitHub by 5:00 PM MDT on April 9, 2017, for the Challenge Weekend.
-The submission must include all source code of the application including CSS.
+- Each team must submit the code and related documentation for their entry to a repository on GitHub, within the Go Code Colorado organization, by 5:00 PM MDT on April 15, 2018, for the Challenge Weekend.
+The submission must include all source code of the entry.

-- Each team must submit the code for their application to a repository on GitHub by 1:00 PM MDT on May 20, 2017, for the Final Competition.
-The submission must include all source code of the application including CSS.
+- Each team must submit the code and related documentation for their entry to a repository on GitHub, within the Go Code Colorado organization, by 3:00 PM MDT on June 2, 2018, for the Final Competition.
+The submission must include all source code, a README file with documentation, and a data architecture diagram.

-- The code will be reviewed for technical merit as part of the final judging criteria.
+- The submission will be reviewed for technical merit as part of the final judging criteria.

 - All materials submitted to Go Code Colorado must be in English.